OmarAlgammal/The-Daily-Journal/README.md

 The app uses the following third-party packages and resources:

 * Flutter framework
-* BLoC library for state management
+* BLoC & Provider libraries for state management
 * Firebase for user authentication and data storage
 * Dio to deal with API for news data
 * Google Fonts for font styles